scottrlarson/profession/content/publications/publication-future-of-repairability.md

 What hasn't advanced along with the portability of technology is the ecological impact we are having on the environment under this current paradigm.

 The fault lies somewhere in the middle.
-The symbiosis between our need for new technology (to improve our lives) and the systems make and sell this technology.
+The symbiosis between our need for new technology (to improve our lives) and the systems that make and sell this technology.

 ![E-Waste](https://scottrlarson.com/img/publications/future-repairability/waste.jpg)